Patient education: Factors that modify breast cancer risk in women (Beyond the Basics)

-Patient information: Breast cancer screening (Beyond the Basics)
+Patient education: Breast cancer screening (Beyond the Basics)

-Patient information: Medications for the prevention of breast cancer (Beyond the Basics)
+Patient education: Medications for the prevention of breast cancer (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.